 It's obvious.
 We recognize it easily.
 We read the book or watch the film, shed a tear, laugh a little, and come away with at least a momentary desire to be better people.
 We are converted as much as Scrooge.

 Or are we?
-One thing that has always puzzled me is: how exactly is Scrooge converted to humanitarianism?
+One thing that has always puzzled me: how exactly is Scrooge converted to humanitarianism?
 In all the literary and cinematic versions of A Christmas Carol he always seems to give in too easily.
-If he really is the old money-grubbing capitalist misanthrope he's at first depicted as, how could such sentimental arguments win him over?
+If he really is the old money-grubbing capitalist misanthrope he's first depicted as, how could such sentimental arguments win him over?